-For our first back to school design project we are going to make handmade books out of recycled materials AND learn how 5 simple book binding methods.
-Handmade journals are a great recycled craft that uses up leftover paper and artwork from the last school year.
-Or if you are a recycling fanatic, all that scrap paper you’ve been collecting….
+Today we are going to make handmade books out of recycled materials AND learn 5 simple book binding methods.
+Handmade books and journals are a great recycled craft that uses up leftover paper and artwork.
+Or if you are a recycling fanatic, all that scrap paper you’ve been collecting…

 I love making books!
 I have made numerous portfolios for myself over the years, notebooks with the kids, accordion style books, and simple stapled notepads and I’m excited to share some super easy tips for bookmaking here today.
 Bookbinding does not have to be complicated!
 The methods in this post are easy enough for kids to use too!
 They will be amazed that they can make their own books at home.